TedHusted/awake/awake.md/awake.md

 ***

-Alisi continues to question Titan over a secure connection.
+Over a secure connection, Alisi continues to question Titan.

 Alisi: Why were the mission parameters set to tolerate civilian casualties?